psevestre/openid-fapi/Financial_API_WD_001.md

 The Authorization Server

 * shall support both public and confidential clients;
-* shall provide client secret longer than 12 characters;
+* shall provide a client secret longer than 12 characters;
 * shall support [RFC7636] with `S265` as the code challenge method;
 * shall require Redirect URIs to be pre-registered;
-* shall required `redirect_uri` parameter in the authorization request;
+* shall require the `redirect_uri` parameter in the authorization request;
-* shall require the value of `redirect_uri` to exactly match one of the pre-registered Redirect URI;
+* shall require the value of `redirect_uri` to exactly match one of the pre-registered Redirect URIs;
 * shall require user authentication at LoA 2 as defined in [X.1254] or more;
-* shall require explicit consent by the user to authorized the requested scope if it has not been previously authorized;
+* shall require explicit consent by the user to authorize the requested scope if it has not been previously authorized;
 * shall verify that the Authorization Code has not been previously used if possible;
 * shall return the token response as defined in 4.1.4 of [RFC6749]; and
 * shall return the list of allowed scopes with the issued access token.